 1. Members.
-The Board of Directors (the “Board”) of Herbalife Nutrition Ltd. (the “Company”) appoints a Compensation Committee (the “Committee”) consisting of at least three independent members of the Board, and designates one member as chairperson, or delegates the authority to designate a chairperson to the Compensation Committee.
+The Board of Directors (the “Board”) of Herbalife Nutrition Ltd. (the “Company”) appoints a Compensation Committee (the “Committee”) consisting of at least three independent members of the Board, and designates one member as chairperson, or delegates the authority to designate a chairperson to the Committee.
 Members of the Committee serve at the pleasure of the Board, upon the recommendation of the Nominating and Corporate Governance Committee.
 For purposes hereof, an “independent” director is a director who meets the New York Stock Exchange (the “NYSE”) definition of “independence,” as determined by the Board.
 Additionally, members of the Committee must qualify as “non- employee directors” for purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as amended, and as “outside directors” for purposes of Section 162(m) of the Internal Revenue Code.

 2. Purpose, Duties, and Responsibilities.
-The Committee’s purpose is to assist the Board in the discharge of its responsibilities related to the compensation and benefits provided by the Company to its executive officers and other employees, except as may otherwise be delegated by the Board to another Board committee.
+The Committee’s purpose is to assist the Board in the discharge of its responsibilities related to the compensation and benefits provided by the Company to its Executive Officers (as defined below) and other employees, except as may otherwise be delegated by the Board to another Board committee.
 As used herein, “Executive Officers” shall mean (i) each direct report to the Company’s Chief Executive Officer (the “CEO”), excluding any administrative staff, (ii) a current or prospective employee with a total annual compensation target of $1,000,000 or more, (iii) employees of the Company at the level of executive vice president or above, (iv) Section 16 officers (as defined in Rule 16a-1(f) under the Securities Exchange Act of 1934), and (v) such other executive officers as determined from time to time by the Committee in its sole discretion; provided, however, that “Executive Officers” does not include the CEO.
 Duties and responsibilities of the Committee are to:

 - Establish the Company’s general compensation philosophy and oversee and approve the development, adoption and implementation of compensation policies and programs that function to attract, motivate, and retain the Company’s executive talent and its leadership pipeline, and assess whether such policies and programs establish appropriate incentives.